DavisLaboratory/GeoMXAnalysisWorkflow/README.md

 This is necessary in order to reproduce the code shown in the workshop.
 The workshop is designed for R `4.2` and Bioconductor `3.15` and can be installed via GitHub with the following command.

+To download R go to https://cloud.r-project.org/ then choose the binary to install.
+**Note: Apple machine with M1 process would need to download the intel version of R as well because there is a **

 Bioconductor can be installed by the following codes if you haven't installed:

 ```